Grounding Gaps in Language Model Generations: Discussion

 \paragraph{On alignment beyond single-step interaction.} Current RLHF-trained language models are trained to optimize single-step interaction.
 Humans, however, strategically use \framework{} across multiple turns.
-Older NLP systems like ELIZA~\cite{eliza_citation}---a psychotherapy chatbot---incorporate a large number of clarification and follow-up transforms.
-Similarly, we can augment SFT and RLHF datasets with \framework{}, or train reward models across multi-step interactions~\cite{hong2023zero}.
+While older NLP systems like ELIZA~\cite{eliza_citation}---a psychotherapy chatbot---do not explicitly model human grounding patterns, these systems still incorporate a large number of clarification and follow-up transforms.
+Similarly, we can augment SFT and preference datasets with \framework{}, or train reward models across multi-step interactions~\cite{hong2023zero}.
 However, simply using \framework{} to augment training does not guarantee that LLMs are well-aligned with humans.
 For example, while prompting LLMs to use \framework{} increases the use of underlying dialogue acts, it does not improve $\kappa$ agreement with humans (\S\ref{sec:prompt_mitigation}).
 When designing training curricula, \framework{} offer a promising direction toward measurable and grounded human-AI interaction.